-Painter Martin Gale was born in England and grew up in Ireland.
-He attended the National College of Art and Design, Dublin.
-Gale's tense, hyper-realist images, often featuring individuals isolated in the landscape, create an unspecified sense of ambiguity and unease which holds the viewer within an undefined narrative.
+Born in England, painter Martin Gale grew up in Ireland and attended the National College of Art and Design, Dublin.
+Gale's hyper-realist images often feature individuals isolated in the landscape and create a sense of ambiguity and unease.
 Gale has exhibited widely since the 1970s and represented Ireland at the XI Biennale de Paris in 1980.
 His work was the subject of a retrospective exhibition in the Royal Hibernian Academy Gallagher Gallery in 2005.
 Gale is a member of Aosdána and the RHA.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.